awsdocs/amazon-vpc-peering-guide/doc_source/security-iam.md

 ## Deleting a VPC peering connection<a name="vpc-peering-iam-delete"></a>

-The following policy allows users in account 444455556666 to delete any VPC peering connection, except those that use the specified VPC `vpc-11223344556677889`, which is in the same account\.
-The policy specifies both the `ec2:AccepterVpc` and `ec2:RequesterVpc` condition keys, as the VPC may have been the requester VPC or the peer VPC in the original VPC peering connection request\.
+The following policy allows users in the specified account to delete any VPC peering connection, except those that use the specified VPC, which is in the same account\.
+The policy specifies both the `ec2:AccepterVpc` and `ec2:RequesterVpc` condition keys, as the VPC might have been the requester VPC or the peer VPC in the original VPC peering connection request\.

 ```
 {